TikTzuki/prometheus-greenhouse/README.md

-Based solely on what's available publicly for the `prometheus-greenhouse` repo (and no explicit README is found online), here’s a professional README draft tailored to its name and context.
-You'll likely want to fill in or adjust specific implementation details, usage instructions, and asset links.

----

 # Prometheus‑Greenhouse 🌿

 **Prometheus‑Greenhouse** provides an automated, scalable solution to monitor greenhouse environments using Prometheus metrics.
 Ideal for smart agriculture, indoor farms, or research greenhouses.